chkwon/PyTSP.jl/README.md

 ### LKH

-Since LKH also benefits from integer inputs, this package uses intger as default type.
+Since LKH also benefits from integer inputs, this package uses integer as default.

 ```julia
 using PyTSP